 Veterinarians report that critical injuries happen more often at horse shows or events, where the horse may be physically challenged, rather than at home.
 Naturally there are several factors that might contribute to this statistic, but compacted footing cannot be discarded as part of the challenge.

-Olympic dressage rider Adrienne Lyle knows how critical it is to have good footing.
+Olympic dressage rider and Premier Equestrian Ambassador Adrienne Lyle knows how critical it is to have good footing; she trains on a Premier Equestrian surface at TyL Dressage in Colorado and Florida.
 She can’t risk an injury when bringing along her young horses or her seasoned show partners.
 “When you have good footing and a good base you can choose the consistency,” Lyle said.
 “You can make it firmer or softer through the way you maintain it.
 I ride daily on an optimum surface and then a few days before the show I will groom the arena to be a little more compact to prepare my horses for the tighter surface”.

 - Firmness: The firmness, or hardness, of the surface affects the amount of support for the hoof and also the amount of concussion during the landing phase.

 - Cushioning: Cushioning refers to how the arena layers dampen loading during the weight-bearing phase of a horse’s stride.
 Too much cushioning makes it difficult for the horse to generate propulsion.

 - Rebound: This refers to the resiliency of the surface to return to its original form, returning energy after the weight of the horse is applied.
 When rebound is appropriate it reduces the horse’s energy expenditure.